 Boundary Breaks Vineyard - You can sit on our tasting room patio and see for miles and miles up and down Seneca Lake.
 Enjoy world-class Rieslings with us at Boundary Breaks.

 Chateau LaFayette Reneau – Using traditional European winemaking techniques, Chateau LaFayette Reneau has won a number of awards for their wine; they have won the Governor's Cup award three times since 1998, the most recent of which was in 2014.

-Damiani Wine Cellars - Situated on the eastern shores of Seneca Lake in the heart of the Finger Lakes, Damiani Wine Cellars is committed to producing bold and beautifully nuanced wines that evoke the terroir of the region.
-Visit us for an unforgettable wine experience any day of the week, we'd love to share our passion with you.
+Damiani Wine Cellars - Voted #1 Red wine Producer in the Finger Lakes!
+Situated on the eastern shores of Seneca Lake in the heart of the Finger Lakes, Damiani is committed to producing bold and beautifully nuanced wines that evoke the terroir of the region.
+The results are award-winning wines that yield extraordinary complexity and finesse, wines showing distinct character and expression of the land.
+Join us for VIP Tastings, Bocce and a glass of wine on our outdoor patio overlooking Seneca Lake, live music & Events in The Cellar.
+Our tasting room is open 10-5pm daily - with extended summer weekend hours!

 Hazlitt 1852 – In 1852, the first of six generations of Hazlitt farmed the land Hazlitt 1852 sits on today.
 In 1985, Jerry and Elaine Hazlitt founded the Hazlitt 1852 vineyard.
 Hazlitt 1852 produces a wide variety of grapes and wines and is sure to have something for all tastes.